galitsky94/battleship/README.md

 - Visual indicators of simulation status

 ### Navigation
+- Mini-map for quick navigation across the massive grid
-- Drag to pan around the massive grid
+- Drag to pan around the grid
 - Zoomed out view to see multiple chunks at once
 - Visual indicators for grid boundaries

+### Console & Statistics
+- Enhanced console with real-time visual statistics
+- Track team progress and battle status

 ## Technical Implementation
 - React with TypeScript